-- Elected Fellow of King’s College, Cambridge University.
+- Elected fellow of King’s College, Cambridge University.

 - Appointed editor of the Economic Journal.

-- Appointed Chief Treasury representative at the Paris Peace Conference.
+- Appointed chief Treasury representative at the Paris Peace Conference.

-- Published Economic Consequences of the Peace.
+- Publication of Economic Consequences of the Peace.

 - Appointed chairman of the National Mutual Life Insurance Company.

-- Published Treatise on Probability.
+- Publication of Treatise on Probability.

-- Published Tract on Monetary Reform.
+- Publication of Tract on Monetary Reform.

 - Began contributing monthly columns to The Nation.

-- Appointed Fellow of the British Academy.
+- Appointed fellow of the British Academy.

 - Appointed to the UK government’s Macmillan Committee of Enquiry into Finance and Industry.

-- Published Treatise on Money.
+- Publication of Treatise on Money.

-- Appointed as a government economic adviser.
+- Appointed a government economic adviser.